-The net impact of the rolling revaluation programme was an increase in value of £11.8 million, which was credited to the revaluation reserve and a charge to the operating Cost Statement of £86,000.
+The net impact of the rolling revaluation programme was an increase in value of £7.2 million, of which £9.0 million was credited to the revaluation reserve and £1.8 million was charged to the Operating Cost Statement.

 The VOA also carried out a number of interim valuations on new build properties or others which had received significant investment to upgrade facilities.
-These interim valuations resulted in a charge to the revaluation reserve of £36,000 and a charge to the Operating Cost Statement of £1,876,000.
+These interim valuations resulted in a charge to the revaluation reserve of £1.6 million and a charge to the Operating Cost Statement of £1.2 million.